julython/julython.github.com/_source/content/rackspace.rst

 	    LIMIT 50;

 The magic is all in the "GROUP BY" statement.
-This SQL takes all the players (people who commited during the month) groups them by their location and sums up all their scores.
-Also you will notice it's returning the fields ('slug', 'name', 'total') which are the same fields on the Location model.
+This SQL takes all the players (people who commited during the month), groups them by their location and sums up all their scores.
+Also you will notice it's returning the fields ('slug', 'name', 'total'), which are the same fields on the Location model.
 All it needs is the game id and it will return the top 50 locations:

 .. code-block:: python